This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hairy Woodpecker Size

-Hairy woodpeckers are a lot bigger than their Downy cousins.
-They measure about nine inches long, which is almost 50% taller than the Downy’s six-inch stature.
-Imagine a Robin-sized bird, and you’ll have a good sense of a Hairy Woodpecker’s overall size.
+Hairy woodpeckers are substantially larger than their Downy cousins, measuring about nine inches long—nearly 50% bigger than Downy’s six-inch frame.
+Picture a Robin-sized bird and you’ll grasp a Hairy Woodpecker’s true size advantage.

 Beak Shape Difference